 systems, hardware, or software calibrations.

-Applicants must agree that that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.
+Applicants must agree that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.

 DOER reserves the right to request voluntary participation from rebate recipients in ongoing research efforts that support MOR-EV and DOER goals.